8ta4/blog/drafts/Seeking Speech-to-Text API Recommendations: Word-Level Probabilities, High Accuracy, Low Latency.md

 Are there any speech-to-text APIs that can give word-level probabilities, match or beat [Deepgram](https://deepgram.com) in accuracy, and have low latency for short audio?

 About a month ago, I shared [my experience](https://old.reddit.com/r/AskProgramming/comments/1btmazw/looking_for_alternatives_to_deepgrams_whisper) with Deepgram on this subreddit, and the response was incredible.
 Recently, u/111ewe111 asked me what specific issues I was having with Deepgram.
-So, I thought I'd make this new post to answer those questions and the feedback I got, since my needs have changed.
+So, I thought I'd make this new post to answer those questions and the feedback I got since my needs have changed.

 Here's what I need from a speech-to-text API, in order of importance: